PERIOD (TITIK)

 ington

-6. Divide hyphenated word using the hyphen already in the word.
+6. Divide hyphenated word using the hyphen already in the

 Salah: Benar: